 The intent of 5S is to have only what you need available in the workplace, a designated place for everything, a standard way of doing things, and the discipline to maintain it.
 Created in Japan, the 5S’s are: seiri, seiton , seiso, seiketsu, and shitsuke.
 Translated to English, we have:

-Set in Order - arranging needed items so that they are easy to find and put away.
+Set in Order - arranging needed items so that they are easy to find and put away using visual management.
 Items used often are placed closer to employee.

-- Sustain - making a habit of properly maintaining correct
+Sustain - making a habit of properly maintaining correct procedures.

 For the organization, this creates fewer defects, less waste, fewer delays, fewer injuries, and fewer breakdowns.
 These advantages translate to lower cost and higher quality.

 For the operator, the 5S’s create a superior working environment.
 They give the operator an opportunity to provide creative input regarding how the workplace should be organized and laid out and how standard work should be done.
 Operators will be able to find things easily, every time.
 The workplace will be cleaner and safer.
 Jobs will be simpler and more satisfying with many obstacles and frustrations removed.